 The One-Day Method

 This method is based on the notion that children learn by example.
 Actually, the “one day” is referred more to the day you spend with your little one practicing how to properly use the potty.
-After this initial ‘first day’ you will spend a few days following up and staying aware of little accidents.
+After this initial ‘first day’ you will spend a few days following up and trying to avoid little accidents.

 How it Works: